johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - Place the new symbol image in the `public/symbols/` directory.
   - Update the `AVAILABLE_SYMBOLS` array in `App.tsx` to include the new symbol.

-## Styling Overview
+## Styling Architecture

 - **CSS Modules:**
-  - Each component has its own `.module.css` file for scoped styling.
+  - Each component has its own `.module.css` file for component-scoped styling:
+    - `App.module.css`: Layout and edit mode toggle styles
+    - `ActivityCard.module.css`: Card styling and animations
+    - `SymbolButton.module.css`: Button and image styles
+    - `SymbolSelectionPopup.module.css`: Popup and grid layout styles
-  - Global styles are defined in `index.css`.
+  - CSS Modules ensure styles are scoped to their components and prevent conflicts
+- **Global Styles:**
+  - `index.css` contains only:
+    - Global resets and defaults
+    - Base typography styles
+    - Shared animations (fadeIn, scaleIn)
+    - PWA-specific styles
+    - iOS safe area handling
+- **Mobile Optimization:**
-- **Animations:**
+  - Touch-friendly button sizes
-  - The "Now" card uses the `gentlePulse` animation for a zoom-in/out effect.
-  - The Edit Mode toggle switch uses smooth transitions for state changes.
+  - iOS-specific fixes for tap highlights and scrolling
+  - Safe area inset padding for notched devices
+  - Standalone mode optimizations for PWA

 ## Development Workflow